+All types of writers, Adults (Grades 9+) are invited.
 Spencer Writer’s Group is held the FIRST Monday of each month (unless there is a holiday; the second Monday) from 5:00 pm – 6:30 pm.
 Come prepared to write!
 Light refreshments will be served.
 Register today!
 Questions?
 Contact Sharon Legasey at firstname.lastname@example.org.

 FREE Adult Computer Class

 Next Class will be held March 4, 2020.

 Adults Beginning / Intermediate computer classes are held the first Wednesday, of each month from 2:00 pm – 3:00 pm.
 Not sure what you want to learn?
 Come learn ways to keep in touch with your children, friends, grandchildren and more!
 Come even if you’ve never used a computer before!
 We have lap tops to share, or bring your lap top computer, phone, tablet…

 The Road to the Vote: The Boston Women’s Suffrage Trail